 Bribery with hot drinks and treats

-The promise of a warm thermos of hot cocoa with marshmallows works like magic around here to the little people moving toward the door.
-I sometimes toss in a sugar cookie as well if I am desperate.
+The promise of a warm thermos of hot cocoa with marshmallows works like magic around here to get the little people moving toward the door.
+We will sometimes toss in a sugar cookie as well if desperation calls for it.
+While these layering tips will work on the outside, warm drinks are key for keeping kids warm in winter.

 Unique winter fun for each child

 Not everyone has to be doing the same activity to be together.
-Our oldest loves sledding, the little two love rolling around in the snow.
-If we announce a sledding trip the middle will fall apart.
-If we propose a day of “snow adventures” he is all ears.
+Our oldest loves sledding, the middle two love rolling around in the snow, and the baby is living the Ergo life for now.
+If we announce a sledding trip the second born will fall apart.
+If we propose a day of “snow adventures”, he is all ears.
 We also ensure we build in success with a bit of pre-planning.
-On a cold day hike, our little two always have a scavenger hunt list we have hyped up beforehand.
+On a cold day hike, our middle two always have a scavenger hunt list we have hyped up beforehand.
 We have a whole guide on hiking with toddlers.

 Smart layering is the key to keeping tiny bodies warm and dry.
 Many items are rated for temperature, but humidity and precipitation are far more important.
-For example, 30 with wet falling snow on a sledding hill in Cleveland, Ohio is going to required very different outer layers than 30, next to zero humidity and glaring sunshine in Boulder, Colorado.
+For example, 30 with wet falling snow on a sledding hill in Cleveland, Ohio is going to require very different outer layers than 30, next to zero humidity and glaring sunshine in Boulder.

 A fitted non-cotton base layer will hold in body heat and wick away sweat, drying quickly.
 Merino wool is the best option here, but it’s expensive.
 If you are looking for all-day adventures or winter camping, this is where you should splurge and invest.
 Our favorite base layer for the older kids is the REI midweight top and bottom.
 Our toddler wears the Helly Hansen merino wool baselayer.
 For a backyard snow-fort building or a short sledding trip, a fitted pajama set will do the trick!

-A wool or fleece mid-layer that will provide insulation and trap body heat in the pockets of air between the base layer and the mid-layer.
+A wool or fleece mid-layer will provide insulation and trap body heat in the pockets of air between the base layer and the outter-layer.
 This is the layer to save money!
-We love Old Navy/ Gap fleece or Patagonia fleece if we can find it on sale or second hand.
+We love Old Navy/ Gap fleece or Patagonia fleece if we can find it on sale or second-hand.
 For younger toddlers and babies, a fleece pajama works great.

 Weather-smart outer layer

 This is the other area where it pays to splurge a bit.
 These items have the highest resale value and can also be easiest to snag second-hand.
 Which outer jackets, snow pants, and snow bibs you need are highly variable based on the climate and winter activities you will be enjoying.
-We love Patagonia Nano Puff jackets usually worn as their outer layer, but when it’s really cold and definitely back in NYC, they had outer waterproof shells over their coats to keep them dry in the wet snow.
+We love Patagonia Nano Puff jackets for most adventures here in Colorado.
+But when it’s really cold and definitely back in NYC, outer waterproof shells are necessary to keep kids dry in slush and wet snow.

 Choosing the best Hats, Mittens, and Boots to keep kids warm in winter